 Create walking and hiking trails that are adjacent to public roads and act as buffers to residential uses.
 Integrate walking and hiking trails with the geometry and pattern of roads.
 Provide easements on private lots to provide trail access.

-Provide the three conceptual Sketch Diagrams to the Plan Commission for review and possible conceptual approval.
+(f) Provide the 3 conceptual Sketch Diagrams to the Plan Commission for review and possible conceptual approval.

 The Plan Commission may evaluate these alternatives according to the following criteria: